Describes the view content.

 Change the values for registers that have write access.
 When a register value changes, the register value background changes to yellow.

 Change the display format of register values.
-For the Program Status Registers (PSRs) you can set the format of individual bits.
+The Program Status Registers (PSRs) also enable you to set the format using individual bits.

 Freeze the selected view to prevent the values being updated by a running target.

 Drag and drop an address held in a register, such as

 R3, from the Registers view either into the Memory view to see the memory at that address, or into the Disassembly view to disassemble from that address.